Emelie Attersoll: Attersoll's collecting at Malta

-Attersoll was attached to the court of Queen Dowager Adelaide and accompanied her upon a voyage to Malta in 1838 for the Queen's health, during which Attersoll collected fossils, Crustaceans, Echinoderms, Molluscan specimens, coral, Bryozoa, insects and reptiles.
+Attersoll was attached to the court of Queen Dowager Adelaide and accompanied her upon a voyage to Malta in 1838 for the Queen's health, during which Attersoll collected fossils, Crustaceans, Echinoderms, Mollusks, coral, Bryozoa, insects and reptiles.

 In 1839 when Queen Adelaide and her companions returned to the U.K. aboard the HMS Hastings, bad weather caused a "melancholy accident" in which a sailor fell from the rigging and was drowned, grieving everybody aboard the ship.

 Attersoll presented most of her Maltese specimens to the British Museum in 1839, and John George Children and the Museum's Trustees agreed to recompense Attersoll for packing materials and collecting costs.
 Attersoll's Maltese fossils, along with those collected by Thomas Spratt and Dr J W Collings, were initially presented to the Geological Society of London and were examined by Richard Owen, Philip Egerton and William Lonsdale.
 Attersoll's fossils went on to be donated by the Geological Society to the British Museum (Natural History) in 1911, reuniting them with her modern specimens.
 Today Attersoll's specimens are at the Natural History Museum, London.

 Emelie Attersoll also donated two small Egyptian faience shabti figures to the British Museum in 1839, from the 21st and 30th dynasties.

 Egyptian 21st Dynasty blue glazed composition shabti with painted detail.
 Donated to the British Museum by Miss E Attersoll in 1839 (BM EA9244).